networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-command.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 So far, we have tried to implement both Command and Query services with Restful APIs.
-From this step, we are going to implement these service with light-hybrid-4j framework.
-Although we can put cdc-service, hybrid-command, hybrid-query into the same hybrid server instance, we are going to use two hybrid server instances to show case Command Query Responsibility Segregation(CQRS).
+From this step, we are going to implement these service with the light-hybrid-4j framework.
+Although we can put cdc-service, hybrid-command, hybrid-query into the same hybrid server instance, we are going to use two hybrid server instances to showcase Command Query Responsibility Segregation(CQRS).

-If we use hybrid framework, we don't need the RESTful CDC service anymore.
-We can put the cdc-service into the hybrid-command server.
+If we use the hybrid framework, we don't need the RESTful CDC service anymore.
+We can put the cdc-service on the hybrid-command server.
+However, to make it simple, we are still using the Restful CDC server for this demo.

 To create command side hybrid server, we are going to use light-codegen to generate the project in todo-list.
-Before generating the project, we need to create a config.json to control how generator works and a schema.json to define the service contract.
+Before generating the project, we need to create a config.json to control how the generator works and a schema.json to define the service contract.

 These two files can be found in model-config/hybrid/todo-command folder.